gayatrivenugopal/cwi-token-based-classification/README.md

 # cwi-token-based-classification
-CWI as a Token Labelling Task
+Treating Complex Word Identification as a Token Labelling Task